mvallim/kubernetes-under-the-hood/documentation/kube-masters-external-etcd.md

    [control-plane] Creating static Pod manifest for "kube-controller-manager" [control-plane] Creating static Pod manifest for "kube-scheduler" [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".
 This can take up to 4m0s
-   [apiclient] All control plane components are healthy after 19.034619 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.19" in namespace kube-system with the configuration for the kubelets in the cluster
+   [apiclient] All control plane components are healthy after 18.572534 seconds [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config-1.20" in namespace kube-system with the configuration for the kubelets in the cluster
-   [upload-certs] Storing the certificates in Secret "kubeadm-certs" in the "kube-system" Namespace [upload-certs] Using certificate key:
+   [upload-certs] Storing the certificates in Secret "kubeadm-certs" in the "kube-system" Namespace [upload-certs] Using certificate key: e5b2b65631c7bed6ba5ae930801b03bf4cda6c2a347bcf9ab642c640125d6741 [mark-control-plane] Marking the node kube-mast01 as control-plane by adding the labels "node-role.kubernetes.io/master=''" and "node-role.kubernetes.io/control-plane='' (deprecated)"
-   7d883ee8ceb68ce59b11f7dbbf9cfcdb2a78ae8b5950fff6361071f5dee34091
-   [mark-control-plane] Marking the node kube-mast01 as control-plane by adding the label "node-role.kubernetes.io/master=''" [mark-control-plane] Marking the node kube-mast01 as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
+   [mark-control-plane] Marking the node kube-mast01 as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
-   [bootstrap-token] Using token: easkmo.8pkquw6orv3dprvs [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to get nodes [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
+   [bootstrap-token] Using token: 3s2ymz.c938jlvu9kxlkn1k [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to get nodes [bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials